kavia-common/game-development-suite-snake-and-racing-games-223146-223155/frontend_games_ui/README.md

-# Ocean Games UI (Snake + Racing)
+# Ocean Games UI (Login + Game Selection + Snake + Racing)

-A lightweight React front-end that showcases two canvas-based games (Snake and a Car Escape Racing game) with an Ocean Professional theme, tab navigation, and an environment-aware banner — implemented without adding new dependencies.
+A lightweight React front-end that now includes a simple login (username only), a Game Selection hub, and two canvas-based games (Snake and a Car Escape Racing game) with an Ocean Professional theme — implemented without adding new dependencies.

 ## Features